michal55/city_map/README.md

 ### 1. Find all locations of selected type (hospital, restaurant) in a selected radius.
 Center of the radius is a draggable marker.

 All restaurant within 1000 meters from my marker.
 We can highlight the radius with the Radius On/Off button.
 The color of the markers is set to orange (EEAA00) and the Maki icon is determined by the amenity.
 Clicking on a marker shows the amenity's name.

 ![](https://github.com/michal55/city_map/blob/master/doc/PDT_1.png)

 ### 2. Find all residential streets which are within a certian distance from at least X selected amenities (from previous UC).

-All residential streets within 100 meters from at least 2 restaurants (that are within 1000 meters from my marker)/
+All residential streets within 100 meters from at least 2 restaurants (that are within 1000 meters from my marker)

 ![](https://github.com/michal55/city_map/blob/master/doc/pdt_2.png)

 ### 3. Find an amenity by name.

 All points and polygons with the name attribute = 'Aupark' (blue) and 'Eurovea' (green).

 ![](https://github.com/michal55/city_map/blob/master/doc/pdt_3.png)

 ## Data